Introduction to Adobe Photoshop Alternatives

-Sketch is a flexible vector graphics application made particularly for designers offering them a flexible tool.
+The sketch is a flexible vector graphics application made particularly for designers offering them a flexible tool.
 It is good at working with multiple resolutions with vector shapes and infinite zoom features.
-For your designing needs, there are tools like primitive shapes, pencil, etc. The interface of Sketch is user-friendly and resembles with that of Adobe’s Photoshop and Illustrator.
-It features layers, gradient option, style presets and much more.
+For your designing needs, there are tools like primitive shapes, pencils, etc. The interface of Sketch is user-friendly and resembles that of Adobe’s Photoshop and Illustrator.
+It features layers, gradient options, style presets, and much more.
 In addition, there are plenty of plugins available online for you to use in your project.

 The USP of Pixlr is that it has 600 effects, overlays, and borders.
 It is a good image editor with all the basic features you would expect.
-You can crop, resize, and manipulate color and so on.
+You can crop, resize, and manipulate color, and so on.
 If one is familiar with Photoshop, it is easy to learn Pixlr.
-This free to use application can be used as a web app or in the Android and iOS platforms.
+This free-to-use application can be used as a web app or on the Android and iOS platforms.

 Similar to Photoshop, GIMP has a wide range of presets for professional image manipulation.
 It is a powerful graphics tool available to use free of cost.
 The UI is different from that of Photoshop, but there is a GIMP version that resembles Adobe’s interface for those migrating from Photoshop.
 GIMP was released in the year 1995; it soon became a popular photo editing application loved by millions of users.

 Another free graphics tool on the list is Inkscape.
 The interesting thing about Inkscape is its intelligent drawing features.
-It is a well-built application for professional uses and supports importing/exporting multiple files, customizable, and supports multiple languages.
+It is a well-built application for professional uses and supports importing/exporting multiple files, is customizable, and supports multiple languages.

 A browser-based software, SumoPaint is a highly capable photo editor.
 It is a light tool that is quick to load.
 It has both paid and free versions for use.
 The interface includes shapes, brushes, pencils, text, cloning, etc. They are available in the toolbar.
-You can work on your saved files in the hard drive.
+You can work on your saved files on the hard drive.
 Therefore, SumoPaint is a good alternative to Photoshop.